foodlfg/Supreme-Commander-FAF-install-guide/README.md

 - **Wine**, custom downloaded by Lutris or PlayOnLinux (see below)

-Wine 3.10, Wine 3.16, Wine 4.0 tested and work
+  - Wine v3.10, v3.16, v4.0 - are tested and they work
-System default Wine 3.0 cannot run the game
+  - System default Wine v3.0 cannot run the game

 - **Graphics info**
 test1@comp1:~$ glxinfo | grep 'version'